pashacraydon/pashacraydon.github.io/_posts/2016-09-15-objects-and-arrays-in-es6.markdown

   console.log(firstAnimal) // "lion"
 {% endhighlight %}

 You can get all the remaining elements of an array using the rest operator.
-This operator looks like the spread operator in ES6 (...) except it is used inside function calls and Arrays.
+This operator looks like the spread operator in ES6 (...) except it is used inside function calls and arrays.

 {% highlight javascript %}
   const [firstAnimal,, ...remaining] = ["cat", "dog", "lion", "horse"]